SOC 100 Introduction to Sociology (4)

 SOC 453 Comparative Criminal Justice Systems (4)

 Compares the American Criminal Justice System to Criminal Justice Systems of a number of other advanced industrial societies, especially in Western Europe.
 Focal areas include overall policy/philosophy and social organization.
 Special emphasis upon the alternatives to American approaches, referred to broadly as harm reduction, including decriminalization, diversion before entering the CJS, diversion after entering the CJS, effective rehabilitation, and successful re-entry.
-Prerequisites: CJ 101 or SOC 110 and one 200 or 300 level CJ or SOC course.
+Prerequisite: SOC 100 or equivalent and one 200 level or one 300 level Sociology course.

 SOC 455 Sociology of Law and the Courts (4)

 Examines the social origins of law and the institutions by which it is administered; the effect of law on the reproduction of social arrangements; the history of legal ideas and their influence on legislation and court precedents; and the relation of law to the problem of social order and control.
 Primary emphasis is on criminal law and courts.
-Prerequisites: ANT 320.
+Prerequisite: SOC 100 or equivalent and one 200 level or one 300 level Sociology course.

 SOC 465 Sociology of Occupations and Professions (4)

 Presents previous and current sociological approaches to the structure of labor markets, both occupational and professional.
 Analyzes changes in these markets.
 Examines the relations between labor markets and other social institutions, such as the family, the school, race/ethnicity, gender, and class.
 Analyzes professions as particular types of occupation, the social consequences of professionalization, and the implications of current patterns of labor market recruitment, mobility, segregation, and segmentation.
-Prerequisite: ANT 301 or SOC 110, or an introductory anthropology or sociology course.
+Prerequisite: SOC 100 or equivalent and one 200 level or one 300 level Sociology course.

 SOC 490 Selected Topics in Sociology (4)